-When it comes to food there isn’t a lot to complain about.
-A subtle tuna carpaccio comes served atop a disk of crushed avocado whilst crisp slices of rosemary bread are perfect for dipping into the creamy burrata.
-We couldn’t stop eating the acorn-fed San Daniele ham generously served on a long wooden charcuterie board.
+When it comes to the cooking, there isn’t a lot to complain about.
+A subtle tuna carpaccio comes served atop a disc of crushed avocado while crisp slices of rosemary bread are perfect for dipping into the creamy burrata.
+And we wolfed down the acorn-fed San Daniele ham generously served on a long wooden charcuterie board.